Updated April 23, 2024

 Will you be using a DBA for your LLC business?

 You need a registered agent if you're starting an LLC in Colorado.
-In fact, the state won't accept your application if you don't have one listed.
+The state won't accept your application if you don't have one listed.

 Registered agents generally act as the company's primary point of contact.
 They receive important documents (like legal notices, tax forms, service of process, etc.) on your behalf.
 They can also remind you of upcoming compliance deadlines.